All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Introduction

-A language $L$ is a set of relational symbols $\rel{}{}\in L$, each associated with natural number $\arity{}$ called \emph{arity}.
-A \emph{(relational) $L$-structure} $\str{A}$ is a pair $(A,(\rel{A}{};\rel{}{}\in L))$ where $\rel{A}{}\subseteq A^{\arity{}}$ (i.e. $\rel{A}{}$ is a $\arity{}$-ary relation on $A$).
-The set $A$ is called the \emph{vertex set} or the \emph{domain} of $\str{A}$ and elements of $A$ are \emph{vertices}.
 The language is usually fixed and understood from the context (and it is in most cases denoted by $L$).
-If set $A$ is finite we call \emph{$\str A$ finite structure}.
-We consider only structures with countably many vertices.
-The class of all (countable) relational $L$-structures will be denoted by $\Rel(L)$.
+If $A$ is finite, we say that $\str A$ is a \emph{finite structure}.
+We consider only structures with countably (that is, finitely or countably infinitely) many vertices.
+The class of all (countable) $L$-structures will be denoted by $\Str(L)$.
+If the language $L$ consists only of relational symbol, we call it a \emph{relational language} and the $L$-structures are called \emph{relational structures}.